mustakshif/Asri/README.md

 ### v1.1.9

-* Added adaptive display of downloaded items in `Marketplace`
+* Added adaptive display for downloaded items in `Marketplace`
 * Simplified the breadcrumb entries in the backlink panel, displaying only relevant blocks and their parent blocks
 * Fixed the issue on Mac where the traffic light would not move when toggling whether to pin the top bar.